 - Acquittals for Murder, Manslaughter and other serious criminal charges;

-- Successful in obtaining leave to appeal 12 years out of time and in reducing the sentence from 20 years to 13 years;
+- obtaining leave to appeal 12 years out of time and reducing the sentence from 20 years to 13 years;

 You can trust him to have read the brief thoroughly, to know the facts and to apply them to the law, achieving the best possible outcome for the client.

-If you are involved in a defamation dispute and would like Alex Nelson to assist you or to appear for you in court, he can be contacted as follows:
+If you are involved in a defamation dispute, a criminal law or domestic violence case and would like Alex Nelson to assist you or to appear for you in court, he can be contacted as follows:

 95 North Quay, Brisbane Qld 4000